AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Went back to some exercises on recursion.
 Difference between console.log inside the function vs function call tripped me up a bit.
 Finally got the hang of it.

 **Thoughts**: “You have not failed as long as you keep on trying" -Anonymous

+### R1D47: July 18

+**Today's Progress**: Today's been a tad more productive than yesterday.
+Managed to put in 2+ hours into coding.
+I feel like I'm stuck on the first stage, I so want to move to the next level.
+Wish me luck!

+**Thoughts**: "Sometimes, it will take 10 years to get to that ONE year that will change your year." -(from a motivational video)